deepthought42/contentAudit/README.md

 This project uses GCP Secret Manager for secure configuration management.
 The main configuration files are:

 - `application.properties`
-- `auth0.properties`

 ### Setting up GCP Secrets

 1. Create a GCP project if you haven't already.
 2. Enable the Secret Manager API for your project.
-3. Create secrets in Secret Manager for each property in `application.properties` and `auth0.properties`.
+3. Create secrets in Secret Manager for each property in `application.properties`.
 4. Update the `spring.cloud.gcp.secretmanager.secret-name-prefix` in your local `application.properties` to match your GCP project ID.

 ### GCP Project Credentials